Anurag96/NodePractice/README.md

   - Then they used V8 to build a RunTime environment, which will work on the machine.
 This platform is called Node.js
   - Node.js is basically ASYNCHRONUS && EVENT-DRIVEN && JAVASCRIPT RUNTIME ENVIRONMENT, where you can run JavaScript code.
 So using Node.js, you can run JavaScript on a standalone machine, not just browser.
   - Node.js is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.
+  - Thus we can use JavaScript on Node RunTime environment,making it available to be used in all platform like server side, client side and top of database.

 ### Then Question Aries ?
 ## 2. How can JavaScript be used in Mobile/Desktop ?